BipulRaman/AboutBihar/docs/Festivals/Index.md

 - **[Pitrupaksha Begins]()** - First day of Pitru Paksha marks the beginning of the period when Hindus pay homage to their ancestors (Pitrs), especially through food offerings.I
 - **[Indira Ekadashi]()** - Indira Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
 - **[Sarva Pitru Amavasya]()** - This is the most significant and last day of Pitru Paksha.
 This day is also known as Sarvapitri Amavasya or Mahalaya Amavasya.
-- **[Jivitputrika Vrat]()** - Jivitputrika Vrat is a significant fasting day in which mothers observe Nirjala fasting throughout the day and night for wellbeing of their children
+- **[Jivitputrika Vrat / Jiyutiya]()** - Jivitputrika Vrat is a significant fasting day in which mothers observe Nirjala fasting throughout the day and night for wellbeing of their children
 - **[Shardiya Navratri]()** - Shardiya Navratri is the most popular and significant Navratri of all Navratris.
 That's why Shardiya Navratri is also known as Maha Navratri.
-- **[Saraswati Avahan]()** - The first day of Saraswati Puja during Navratri Puja is known as Saraswati Avahan.
-Avahan means invocation of Goddess Saraswati.
-- **[Saraswati Puja]()** - The second day of Saraswati Puja during Navratri Puja is known as Saraswati Pradhan Puja day.
 - **[Durga Ashtami]()** - Durga Ashtami, also known as Maha Ashtami, is one of the most auspicious days of the Durga Puja festival.
 - **[Maha Navami]()** - Maha Navami is the concluding day of nine days Durga Puja festivity.
 The main Navami Puja begins after the end of Sandhi Puja.
 - **[Dussehra]()** - Vijayadashami or Dussehra is celebrated as victory of Lord Rama over Demon Ravana and also triumph of Goddess Durga over the buffalo Demon Mahishasura.
 - **[Papankusha Ekadashi]()** - Papankusha Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
 - **[Sharad Purnima]()** - It is believed that Sharad Purnima is the only day in the year when the moon comes out with all sixteen Kala(s).
 - **[Upang Lalita Vrat]()** - Lalita Panchami is a fasting day for Goddess Lalita and also known as Upang Lalita Vrat.
-- **[Kojagara Puja]()** - Lakshmi Puja on Purnima Tithi in month of Ashwin is known as Kojagara Puja and more commonly known as Bengal Lakshmi Puja.

 ### Kartik (October - November)